Ada-Developers-Academy/ada-precourse-v2/01-intro-to-python/000-intro-and-getting-started.md

 python3 hello.py
 ```

-You should see the prompt `What is your name? ` and when you enter your name and press enter, you should see `Hello, (name)` on the next line!
+You should see the prompt `What is your name? ` and when you enter your name and press return, you should see `Hello, (name)` on the next line!

 ```sh
 python3 hello.py